Alshikhovo

 The settlement's history goes back to 1928, when the first house was built here.
 The first official mention of the village is dated August 29, 1931, and the settlement status was granted to it in 1940.

+The population was 40 inhabitants in 1989 and 30 inhabitants in 2006.

 Etymology

 According to the local legend, the village was named after Alshikh, the person who founded the village.
 It is also possible that the village was named after a village of the same name in Tatarstan.